Dhruvbhat1729/ICE_Hardware_Challenge/README.md

 Opamps can be used in both linear and non linear applications.
 - Linear applications include amplifiers, filters, voltage regulators and signal conditioners.
-- Non linear applications include Schmitt Triggers, comparator and oscillators.
+- Non linear applications include Schmitt Triggers, comparators and oscillators.

 ## Circuit Design